srvk/jsalt-2018-grounded-s2s/README.md

-# [JSALT 2018](https://www.clsp.jhu.edu/workshops/18-workshop/) Grounded Sequence-to-Sequence Transducers Team
+# JSALT 2018 Grounded Sequence-to-Sequence Transducers Team

-We are a team of computational linguistic researchers from different  that will be working together for six weeks
+We are a team of computational linguistics researchers from academia ans industry that will be working together for six weeks during the [Frederick Jelinek Memorial Summer Workshop](https://www.clsp.jhu.edu/workshops/18-workshop/) at John Hopkins University.

 ## What is the project about?